Pre-Register to Receive COVID-19 Vaccine Information

 I have mobility issues.
 Will there be someone to assist me?

-Wheelchairs will be provided to those who need them upon entrance to the facility.
-Golf carts will be available to help transport people between the parking lot and building.
+Wheelchairs are available to those who need them upon entrance to the facility.

 What entrance should I use to enter the building?